cnk113/sentiment-analysis-on-movie-reviews/README.md

 ## birnn.py
 ---
-Uses bidirectional RNN with both recurrent and normal dropout.
+Uses bidirectional RNN with both recurrent and normal dropout.__
-Uses Nesterov's adaptive momentum
+Uses Nesterov's adaptive momentum.__
-Train time with current parameters on a Google TPU ~90 minutes Achieves ~65% accuracy, but model diverged.
+Train time with current parameters on a Google TPU ~90 minutes.__
+Achieves ~65% accuracy, but model diverged.__
 Interesting problem due to either too high of a learning rate or the categorical cross entropy cost function

 ## model.joblib